jpype-project/jpype/doc/userguide.rst

 To deal with this behavior, JPype releases the GIL every time it leaves from Python into Java to any user defined method.
 Shorter defined calls such as to get a string name from from a class may not release the GIL.
-Every time the GIL is released it is another opertunity for Python to switch to a different cooperative thread.
+Every time the GIL is released it is another opportunity for Python to switch to a different cooperative thread.

 Python Threads
 --------------

-For the most part, Python threads based on OS level threads (i.e. posix threads) will work without problem.
+For the most part, Python threads based on OS level threads (i.e. Posix threads) will work without problem.
 The only challenge is how Java sees threads.
 In order to operate on a Java method, the calling thread must be attached to Java.
 Failure to attach a thread will result in a segmentation fault.
 It used